(Last Updated on April 17, 2021)

-All that’s left now is to add the start/end days, days off and break weeks on the main calendar my family uses for our day-to-day.
+All that’s left now is to add the start/end days, days off, and break weeks on the main computer calendar my family uses for our day-to-day.
 So this paper copy becomes a record for future reference and our school files.

 So there you have it.
 In about a half an hour you can lay out a big picture plan for your entire school year!
 If you do this, you’ll be sure that holidays and breaks won’t get lost in the shuffle and that 36 weeks of school (or however many days you need/want) can be accounted for – both for your own peace of mind and for whatever paperwork you might need to file.